It’s priced at a premium, but it’s a strong choice if you’re a frequent traveler and Hilton guest.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of at least 25 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late and returned payments come with hefty fees of up to $38.

 - Contact customer service.
 Help documents aren’t easily accessible on the American Express website, but you can call 1-800-528-4800 for customer service.
 According to market research company JD Power, cardholders give American Express high marks in customer interaction.

 A $450 annual fee is quite a chunk of change, but you may find it’s a fair price for this premium card.
 If you’re a frequent traveler and a Hilton regular, you’ll like the rewards you’ll earn.
 And if you can use the card’s airline and hotel credits, the card will effectively pay for itself.

 You’re not limited to just Hilton rewards when it comes to travel credit cards.
-Take your time and compare other options to find the right fit for your travel lifestyle.
+Take your time and compare other travel rewards cards to find the right fit for your travel lifestyle.

 Frequently asked questions